chixcancode-projects/azure-saas-demo/modules/identity/ReadMe.md

 Module is still a work in progress.

 In this module, you will use Azure AD B2C to create a customized identity experience for a SaaS application.
+The example will allow customers to sign on with their Azure AD identity to handle scenarios for SSO with enterprise customers and Facebook.
 You will do this by creating some [custom policies](https://docs.microsoft.com/en-us/azure/active-directory-b2c/custom-policy-overview) in Azure AD B2C.

 ## Getting Started